-Funded by the U.S. Department of State and administered by The Washington Center for Internships and Academic Seminars, the Thomas R. Pickering Fellowship Program provides financial support for a two-year master's degree as well as mentoring and professional development, thereby preparing Fellows academically and professionally for a career in the U.S. Department of State Foreign Service.
+Funded by the U.S. Department of State and administered by Howard University, the Thomas R. Pickering Fellowship Program provides financial support for a two-year master’s degree as well as mentoring and professional development, thereby preparing Fellows academically and professionally for a career in the U.S. Department of State Foreign Service.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.

 Fellows receive up to $37,500 annually for tuition, room and board, books, mandatory fees and some travel expenses for a two-year master’s degree in fields related to the Foreign Service such as business administration, economics, public policy, international affairs, and other relevant fields.

 - Must be a United States citizen